-Dirty Diana’s opening credits warns the audience that the show contains adult language & explicit scenes, and is therefore not advised for persons under the age of 17 firmly painting the image you’re not in Kansas anymore!
-Dirty Diana is an adult themed podcast by QCode, created by Shana Feste, acted and produced by silver-screen actress Demi Moore.
-Think of the show as a hybrid between Sex in the City, and 1990’s film Basic Instinct, however within this podcast no one dies; well least not yet anyway.
+Dirty Diana’s opening credits warn the audience that the show contains adult language & explicit scenes, and is therefore not advised for persons under the age of 17 to firmly paint the image you’re not in Kansas anymore!
+Dirty Diana is an adult-themed podcast by QCode, created by Shana Feste, acted and produced by silver-screen actress Demi Moore.
+Think of the show as a hybrid between Sex in the City, and the 1990s film Basic Instinct, however within this podcast no one dies; well least not yet anyway.

-To set the scene Demi Moore plays lead character Diana, who on the surface appears to be your stereotypical wife/mom living in middle something America that the rest of the world are accustomed with when thinking of the big U.S.A.
-Diana, starts out in the series as a helpless lady surviving within a boring male chauvinist finance firm, coupled with a rapidly failing marriage and unsettling addiction to prescription drugs.
+To set the scene Demi Moore plays the lead character Diana, who on the surface appears to be your stereotypical wife/mom living in middle something America that the rest of the world is accustomed to when thinking of the big U.S.A.
+Diana starts out in the series as a helpless lady surviving within a boring male chauvinist finance firm, coupled with a rapidly failing marriage and unsettling addiction to prescription drugs.
 Is there a way out for Diana?
-Well that escapism, and sanctuary comes in the shape of Diana running her own secretive erotic sex-positive website called “Have a Good Wood” where she records intimate female fantasies for her ever growing popular podcast.
-I bet you didn’t see that one coming now did you!
+Well, that escapism and sanctuary come in the shape of Diana running her own secretive erotic sex-positive website called “Have a Good Wood” where she records intimate female fantasies for her ever-growing popular podcast.
+I bet you didn’t see that one coming now did you?

-Each episodes is aptly named after the lady sharing her particular secret fantasy, and without giving away the obvious, and trying to remain British some of them our quite risque.
+Each episode is aptly named after the lady sharing her particular secret fantasy, and without giving away the obvious, and trying to remain British some of them are quite risque.
 Naughtiness aside the show is much more than provocative fantasies as the podcast deftly documents Diana’s car-crash life as it entangles and spirals out of control right in front of you.
-This ingenious writing concept by Shana Feste is quite revolutionary placing the female character centre stage allowing the listener almost Hitchcock “Rear Window” access to Diana’s very intimate life.
+This ingenious writing concept by Shana Feste is quite revolutionary placing the female character centre-stage allowing the listener almost Hitchcock “Rear Window” access to Diana’s very intimate life.

 So who would listen to Dirty Diana?
 Well if you are reading this blog I would like to think that you hopefully have a thirst for seeking out interesting, challenging podcasts not shy of offering you the listener something different.
-The theme is very much on the seedier, raunchier side of things, but life is not all unicorns & candyfloss right?
-However the core message of this ongoing story for me is all about Diana and how she loses control, and turns a corner towards turning that around (that is all I will say).
-This is just the first season of Dirty Diana so I personally cannot wait to see what anctics the writers have instore for Diana come the second season!
+The theme is very much on the seedier, raunchier side of things, but life is not all unicorns & candyfloss, right?
+However, the core message of this ongoing story for me is all about Diana and how she loses control and turns a corner towards turning that around (that is all I will say).
+This is just the first season of Dirty Diana so I personally cannot wait to see what antics the writers have in store for Diana come the second season!

-The show can be found on Spotify, Apple Podcasts or wherever you use to listen to your podcasts on.
-Oh, and just some friendly advice if you choose to listen to Dirty Diana I would recommend using headphones as there are some more, well lets just say adult scenes that should not be played on your Amazon Alexa whilst you make your dinner; just friendly advice!
+The show can be found on Spotify, Apple Podcasts or wherever you use to listen to your podcasts.
+Oh, and just some friendly advice if you choose to listen to Dirty Diana I would recommend using headphones as there are some more, well let’s just say adult scenes that should not be played on your Amazon Alexa whilst you make your dinner; just friendly advice!

 Are you looking to have your podcast or audio drama reviewed?
 Well look no further you’ve unexpectedly found your perfect partner; Tea in the Sahara!
-Whatever your podcast genre please do get in touch via any of the below methods or through my contacts page, and check out my other reviews listed below cheers Kev.
+Whatever your podcast genre please do get in touch via any of the below methods or through my contacts page, and check out my other reviews cheers, Kev.